20+ Ryanair tips

 Whatever you do, don't leave checking in until you arrive at the airport.
 You'll pay £55 per person, per flight if you fail to do it online in advance – that's £220 for a family of four if you get it wrong, more than the cost of some flights.

 Ryanair insists it randomly allocates seats if you don't pay to choose a seat.
-But in recent years there's been a storm of protest from passengers who've accused the airline of routinely allocating groups of travellers seats in different rows in a bid to force them to pay to sit together.
+But in recent years there's been a storm of protest from passengers who've accused the airline of routinely allocating groups of travellers seats in different rows in a bid to force them to pay to sit together (even when travelling with children under 12).

-If you pay £4.50+ for a seat you can check in 60 days ahead – go quick to find the cheapest
+If you reserve a seat you can check in 60 days ahead – go quick to find the cheapest

-Paid-for seat check-in opens 60 days before, and Ryanair says prices remain the same throughout the 60 days.
+Paid-for seat check-in opens 60 days before the flight, and Ryanair says prices remain the same throughout the 60 days.
 If you're willing to pay, checking in as soon as possible means you'll have the most chance of bagging the cheapest seats before other travellers snap them up.

 If you're not willing to pay, check-in opens two days before your flight and you'll be randomly allocated a seat then.